Three-halves variation of geodesics in the directed landscape: Asymptotic independence of increments

 for all $n, \e$.
 Moreover, Corollary \ref{C:environ-close} guarantees that for any compact set $K$ in the domain of the $Z$'s, we have

 Therefore to complete the proof, it suffices to show that for every fixed $n$ we have the asymptotic independence

-Here we think of both sides as random measures (the right hand side is deterministic), and the underlying topology is weak convergence of measures.
+Here we think of both sides as random measures (the right-hand side is deterministic), and the underlying topology is weak convergence of measures.
 First, as in the proof of Theorem \ref{t:vimp'},

 where $\gamma_\e$ is the geodesic from